A public commitment

 No surveillance theatre.
 No "is typing…" pressure.
 No green presence dot showing when you were last on.
 If you want to be seen, you'll be seen by what you post, which is once a day, when you choose.

 How this is held to.
 The Pledge is a public commitment, not a legal contract, and is not enforceable as one.
 Its credibility comes from being on the public record.
 If we ever broke a pledge, we would have to do it in front of every member, every journalist, and every regulator who cares to look.
 That's the point.
-The instruments behind the words on this page are the Terms of Service, the Privacy Policy, and the Public Ledger (where every charity transfer is published).
+The instruments behind the words on this page are the Terms of Service, the Privacy Policy, and our annual accounts filed publicly at Companies House (which record each year's charity donations).
 Receiving charities are selected, not partners, and each payment is an outright unconditional donation.
 Members are not parties to those donations and cannot direct or enforce them; members' enforceable rights remain their consumer-protection and data-protection rights at law.
 Each instrument is available from the foundation site.

 This page versions over time.
 If we ever amend these commitments, we will say so with a date and a reason, never silently.
 Nothing on this page is intended to create rights or obligations beyond what UK law requires; your statutory consumer, data-protection, and moderation-appeal rights stand on their own.